Tanzania travel advice

 Collecting and removing any flora or fauna from its natural habitat is illegal.
 This includes removing seashells from marine parks.

-Tanzanian law strictly regulates the sale, possession or removal from the country of animal or animal parts, including jewellery and hunting trophies.
-Certain items are exempt; however, you need a special permit from the Ministry of Natural Resources and Tourism before attempting to leave the country with these items.
+Tanzanian law strictly regulates the sale, possession or removal from the country of animal or animal parts, including jewelry and hunting trophies.
+Certain items are exempt.
+However, you need a special permit from the Tanzanian wildlife management authority before attempting to leave the country with these items.

 Ramadan